6 warehouse KPIs every logistics and warehouse manager should know

 What are the key factors to optimize and measure on when sending parcels from your warehouse?
-We have asked experts in the field and gathered a number of KPIs that every logistics and warehouse manager should know.
+We have asked experts in the field and gathered a number of warehouse KPIs that every logistics and warehouse manager should know.

 The process behind a shipment can be split into several parts, each of which can be measured and optimized.
 KPIs (Key Performance Indicators) are objectives which an employee or a department can work towards in order to optimize a company’s processes.

-We have asked experts about which KPIs are most valuable to measure when you want to optimize shipment and delivery processes in your business.
+We have asked experts about which warehouse KPIs are most valuable to measure when you want to optimize shipment and delivery processes in your business.
 Here are their answers.

 The process of picking of goods can be divided.
 You can affect the overall speed by optimizing every single part.
 Therefore, picking speed depends on several factors: how the order list is designed in relation to the location of the products in the warehouse, time devoted to picking of goods, the size of the products to be picked, and whether picking is done by robots or humans.
 A KPI for picking speed can therefore vary a lot.
 A concrete example of a KPI for a warehouse with 250,000 different small items may be picking 30-60 order lines per man per hour. – Transport Director, Fredrik Krysén, Aditro Logistics.